R1ckyH/get_op/README.md

 # get_op
 -----

-A plugin for [MCDReforged](https://github.com/Fallen-Breath/MCDReforged) which can get op permission easily
+A plugin for [MCDReforged 1.0.0+](https://github.com/Fallen-Breath/MCDReforged) which can get op permission easily

 Type `!!op` to get op